-The bill seeks to enhance the land use permitting processes for local governments in Washington State by amending various sections of the Revised Code of Washington (RCW).
-It allows cities, towns, or counties to adopt ordinances for land divisions using binding site plans, specifically for the sale or lease of commercially or industrially zoned properties, which now includes areas permitting multifamily residential uses.
+The bill seeks to enhance the efficiency and clarity of land use permitting processes for local governments in Washington State by amending various sections of the Revised Code of Washington (RCW).
+It allows cities, towns, or counties to adopt ordinances for land divisions using binding site plans, specifically for the sale or lease of commercially or industrially zoned properties, which now also include areas permitting multifamily residential uses.
 The bill mandates that binding site plans be filed with the county auditor and establishes that any sale or lease not conforming to these plans will be deemed a violation of existing law.
-Additionally, it exempts certain land divisions, such as those for cemeteries and personal wireless services, from standard regulations, while emphasizing the need for local governments to set processing timeframes for project permit applications.
+Additionally, it exempts certain land divisions, such as those for cemeteries and those made by testamentary provisions, from the chapter's requirements.

 Statutes affected: Original Bill: 58.17.035, 58.17.040, 64.90.025, 36.70B.080